cancerberoSgx/hardcoded/README.md

  * --list                 (just list matching files)
  * --noGitIgnore          (if given it will not exclude .gitignore globs)
  * --includeBinary        (if given binary files will be included)
- * --tool                 (The default tool is colors - others will be added)
+ * --tool                 (The default tool is colors - see Tools section)

 # Tools

-The default tool is `colors` which will find CSS colors which is the default.
-Others will be added.

-Also the project can be used to create custom tools. npm i -g hardcoded hardcoded-cool; hardcoded cool ....

-THIS IS WIP - right now only colors (default)
+##  --tool colors

+The default tool.
+It searches for hardcoded CSS colors like `#ededed` or `rgb(1,2,3)`.

+It's useful when you want to make sure all colors are referenced from theme variables.

+##  --tool jsx-strings

+It will find hardcoded text in JSX elements.

+Useful when you want to make sure there are no hardcoded strings in an internationalized project.

 # API